Whiteknight/Rosella/libraries/test.md

 mechanism to override or dynamically generate the list of test methods to execute, because method extraction goes through the Class directly instead of through the object and its overrides.

+### Test Vectors and Lists

+In addition to `Rosella.Test.test()` described above, there are two other mechanisms for specifying tests.
+These other mechanisms are useful in certain situations and in certain HLLs that have a different notion of "method" from the default Parrot implementation.

+`Rosella.Test.test_vector()` takes a function reference and a data set.
+The test function is executed sequentially on each element in the data set.

+`Rosella.Test.test_list()` takes an array of test functions and executes each sequentially.
+This is useful in languages like JavaScript or Python where we want to execute several functions but the same mechanisms of method extraction used by `Rosella.Test.test` would not work.

 ### Test Methods and Test Functions